terramate-io/terramate-docs/cli/getting-started/index.md

 ```
 :::

 Other installation options [are available](../installation.md#alternative-installation-methods).
-When the installation completes, you can test it out by reading the current version:
+When the installation is complete, you can test it out by reading the current version:

 ```sh
 $ terramate version